for Veterans and the Public

 - Keep your cat indoors.
 It should not be allowed to hunt, and should not be fed raw or undercooked meat.

-- Have a friend or family member clean the litter box daily.
+- Clean the litter box daily.
 If you have to do it yourself, wash your hands thoroughly afterward.

 - Control fleas (ask your vet how to do this).